Domaine Raymond Usseglio, Châteauneuf-du-Pape

 2001 Guide Hachette.
 Subsequent vintages have been very much in the same style,

 tasted a lot) from that vintage that merited buying.
-It is a lighter wine than
+2003 - the heatwave year - produced

 the village.
 Elegance combined with concentration is, in our, view, a remarkable